-Anyone who works with electrical enclosures will commonly encounter two different systems for rating an enclosure’s protective qualities: NEMA ratings and IP ratings.
+Anyone who works with electrical enclosures will commonly encounter two different systems for rating an enclosure’s level of protection: NEMA ratings and IP ratings.
 When evaluating an enclosure, you’ll need to understand how these rating systems work and what they tell you about an enclosure.

 NEMA and IP ratings have some things in common, but they also have several important differences.
 Knowing the differences between them can be hugely important when it comes to choosing the right electrical enclosure.
 Below, we’ll discuss the essentials you need to understand the NEMA vs. IP difference.

 Source: Wanchai Orsuk/Shutterstock.com

 The NEMA rating scale is a metric for evaluating an enclosure’s protective qualities using a combination of letters and numbers.
 NEMA ratings get their name from the National Electrical Manufacturers Association, a trade group that maintains the standard.

 At the low end of the scale, ratings like NEMA 1 and NEMA 2 provide a basic level of indoor protection for electronic and electrical equipment.
 On the high end, ultra-tough outdoor enclosure ratings like NEMA 6P offer resistance even to high-pressure hose-directed water and prolonged submersion, plus dust-tight protection from solid debris.
 In between are many common enclosure types like NEMA 12 and NEMA 4X, which are widely used in industrial and commercial applications and provide excellent protection from water and dust ingress.

 Read more about NEMA enclosure ratings in our complete NEMA ratings guide.

 IP (ingress protection) ratings are another metric widely used to evaluate protective electrical enclosures.
 These ratings are derived from an International Electrotechnical Commission standard known as IEC 60529.